The Kiski School: Buildings

-The Ross Athletic Center (RAC) is the school's indoor 75,000 square-ft athletic center.
+The Ross Athletic Center (RAC) is the school's 75,000-square-foot athletic center.
 The RAC includes the Jacob Multi-Purpose Gymnasium, a soccer, lacrosse, tennis, and baseball training area, and an indoor walking track.
 The RAC also includes weight and cardio training rooms, athletic training and health suite, Basketball court, wrestling and baseball room, and the McCutcheon Natatorium.
 The Ross Athletic Center also houses athletic department offices and film/meeting rooms.
 It features upgraded locker equipment rooms and storage areas.
 The athletic center's façade keeps with the traditional Kiski campus-wide appearance, but the inside is modern.